Ernestas-Se/AKTO_module/README.md

 - Adds a `safety_stock` field to product templates.
 - Enforces uniqueness and non-blank values for the `default_code` (now labeled as "No.").
 - Customizes product form views to display and style the code and name fields.
+- Odoo remenbers your last used Product view

 ## File Structure
 - `models/`: Python files for model extensions and constraints.